 - Have no ego issues with respect to your position.
 If you’ve made a mistake, have no problems apologizing for it!

-- Always share your credit with the team, because after all you shine only if your team shines.
+- Always share your credit with the team, because after all, you shine only if your team shines.

 - Try to use “our”, “we”, “us” instead of I, you, him, or her.
 Instill a sense of mutual ownership.

 - Enjoy yourselves even while at work.
 While most often there are team events and fun activities planned, there’s no rule that fun has to be restricted to that one day.
 We spend a large chunk of our day together and things are stressful.
 Have tea, lunch together, have birthday celebrations, plan something impromptu.
-This will help strengthen the interpersonal relationships to a large extent.
+This will help strengthen interpersonal relationships to a large extent.

 Here’s hoping the pointers above covered most of everything that leading a test team entails.
-Please do actively participate by sharing some of your experience and inputs by leaving a comment.
+Please do actively participate by sharing some of your experiences and inputs by leaving a comment.
 Thanks for reading!